florian/Strukt/README.md

 # Structs for JavaScript inspired by Ruby [![Build Status](https://travis-ci.org/js-coder/Strukt.png?branch=master)](https://travis-ci.org/js-coder/Strukt)

 [Ruby Structs](http://www.ruby-doc.org/core-1.9.3/Struct.html) are an awesome way to add several attributes to a class.
-Inspired by these, *Strukt* provides a similiar minimalistic API for JavaScript in the browser and in Node.
+Inspired by these, *Strukt* provides a similiar minimalistic API for node and the browser.
 It allows you to quickly create constructor functions with less code.

 ## Installation